gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 - It is packaged as a single binary and it has a matching configuration experience.
 All cluster operations - like managing certificates - are reduced to either an argument of the k3s binary, or a CLI command
 - It is secure by default with reasonable defaults for lightweight environments

-There is one notable architectural decision that eased our Kubernetes cluster building: we keep our state in SQL databases, so we did not have to install and maintain a clustered filesystem for persistent volumes.
+We took one more notable architectural decision that eased our Kubernetes cluster building: we keep our state in SQL databases, so we did not have to install and maintain a clustered filesystem for persistent volumes.

 Even though we cut many of the difficult parts short in our setup, we expect a few days of maintenance, sometimes immediate action, in the coming year that will be releated to our self-managed Kubernetes.

 But nodes die also on managed Kubernetes offerings and disks fill up.
 Maybe in our case rebuilding a node will be longer (starting a new node, running Ansible scripts, etc) than on hyperscalers, but the number of issues and the severity we don't expect to become unmanagable.
 Famous last words, right?
-A follow up blog post is due 12 months from now.
+A follow up blog post is due in 12 months.

 ### No RDS, what now?

 A managed database is really something that I happily pay a premium for.
 High-availability, point-in-time backups in a click of a button is not something that is easy to replicate.

-Postgresql is also something that is critical for Gimlet's SaaS platform.
-We keep all state in Postgresql databases.
+Postgresql is also something that is critical for Gimlet's SaaS platform as we keep all state in Postgresql databases.
 Not just client data, but the Kubernetes control plane is also stored in an SQL database.
 So we needed to build a highly available, secure Postgresql cluster, and had to handle proper off-site backups.

 What gave us confidence in the process is that we had experience in running replicated Postgres clusters back in the pre-Postgres-RDS days.
 Feels like a lifetime away, but Postgres on RDS is not yet ten years old today.

-To keep things simple we built the cluster outside of Kubernetes and containers.
-Not that it would have been a big issue otherwise, but we would have pinned the Postgres pods onto specific nodes anyways.
-We didn't opt to use Kubernetes Postgres operators, like Patroni just yet.

-There is one significant shortcut that we took here.
-Failover is designed to be manual at this point.
-This could be a considerable source of downtime, and we may improve this practice in further iterations of our platform.

-It is important to note why we took this risk: to enable automatic failover we would have to write a bulletproof failover script that maximizes availability and minimizes data consistency risks.
-With a bug in the failover automation, we could risk data consistency issues that are potentionally more difficult to handle than downtimes.
-Basically we optimized for operational simplicity, and a good enough uptime.

-Now judging a good enough uptime comes down to the reader as Gimlet does not provide an SLA at this point, but let me leave you with two thoughts:

-- A 99,5% availability, an industry wide standard for SaaS platforma, means a yearly 1.83 days of downtime.
-A 99% availability means a 3.65 days downtime a year.
-This last one practically means that our whole team could be on vacation in the jungles of Brazil, travel back to Europe, open their laptops and do the database failover and we would still be faster than three days.
-It goes without saying that we are not planning to travel to the jungles of Brazil without anyone being on call.

-- It is good to look up at this point what [SLA Amazon's RDS databases provide](https://aws.amazon.com/rds/sla/).
-They are kind of mushy on the topic: *"AWS will use commercially reasonable efforts"* and if they fail, they give your money back in credits.
-Ten percent if they are between 99-99.95% availability, 25% percent if they between 95 and 99 percent, and all the money otherwise.
-In practical terms, they can be down for 18days a year and you only get back one fourth of your money.

 ### Networking and security, the big one

 We spent most of the time on the networking setup and security considerations.

 By default, Hetzner gives you root access over SSH, there are no virtual networks, or security groups.
 If you start a server process on your node, it will be instantly accessible to the whole internet.
 Not a friendly default, and the lack of VPCs and Security Groups have been the biggest pain we had to solve.

-How we built our network:
-- There is basic VLAN support in Hetzner, we could connect our nodes with an unmetered, internal network connection.
-- We also built a Wireguard based VPN mesh on this internal network.
-Essentially encrypting all traffic between our nodes.
-- We installed a firewall on all nodes, and bound only port 80 and 443 to the public network IP addresses.
-- We front all web traffic with a Cloudflare Loadbalancer and Web Application Firewall.
-Traffic is only accepted from Cloudflare's servers.
-- We also ran numerours hardening playbooks on the nodes.

 ## Building infrastructure from the ground up on bare metal in 2023